planetary-research/pre-launch-website/docs/about.md

 The journal is published in cooperation with, and is hosted by, the Open Publishing Services ([OPUS](https://opus.u-paris.fr/)) at the Université Paris Cité (OPUS, Université Paris Cité, 85 boulevard Saint-Germain, 75006 Paris).

+The journal publishes 1 volume per year.
+Each volume is composed of 12 monthly issues and any special issues that were published during the year.

+e-ISSN: 0000-0000

 ## Indexing & Archiving

 The journal content is indexed by